venusian2/MOD3_Classification/README.md

 ## Feature Engineering

 This was the biggest limitation to this DataSet.
 We could not create too many features as a majority of the Data was categorical or binary.
-We did look at percentages of people making over the median income in the following areas, age, race,

-We were able to create a feature pertaining to how many years the person worked for the City.
-Other than that we mainly had to work with Dummy variables, we created them for all of the different agencies.
-Upon looking at all the different jobs in the Title Description column we had to limit dummy variables as it the amount would overload the OLS model and not output a model.
-To make a good model based on this data we created dummy variables for all of the Title Descriptions and then looped through all of them and found the Jobs that gave us the highest R_squared value when compared to Salary and added them in to our model.
-This greatly boosted the R_squared of our model.
+We did look at percentages of people making over the median income in the following areas, Age, Race, Marital Status, ASECwt, and Education as to try and figure out the best way to bin each variable.
+Other than that we mainly had to work with dummy variables, we created dummy variables for Education level, Work class, Race, Occupation, Industry, Birthplace, and Family Relation.
+After looking at the sheer amount of different dummy variables that would have been created for occupation and industry we decided to group these using the general heading for each different occupation and industry type in the data dictionary so we did not overload our system.

 ## Classification Models